Yushetf/Proyecto_MAD/README.md

   · Your current location is marked on the map.

   · A list is created with the available bars or restaurants so that we can see the names of those available establishments.

+  · You will be able to search by name among the bars available in that list.

   · You can specify the maximum distance at which you want bars or restaurants to appear.